Omar-Dahy/Laptop-to-ESP32-to-Raspberry/README.md

 - **Arduino Uno**: Receives commands, performs actions (e.g., blinking an LED), and sends feedback to the Raspberry Pi.
 - **LED**: Attached to the Arduino, blinks based on the commands received.

-Bidirectional-Communication/
-│
-├── raspberry_pi_script.py       # Python script for Raspberry Pi to handle communication with Arduino ├── arduino_code.ino            # Arduino code for receiving commands and blinking LED ├── laptop_script.py            # Python script for sending data from the Laptop to Raspberry Pi └── README.md                   # Project documentation

 ## Setup Instructions

 ### Hardware Setup: